jeangiraldoo/dotfiles/README.md

-# 🌱 Welcome to My Dotfiles! 🌱
+# 🌱 Welcome to my Termux Dotfiles! 🌱

 I love tinkering with my development environment to make it both productive and enjoyable.
 Here, you'll find everything about my setup—what I use, why I use it, and how it all fits together.
 Feel free to take anything you find useful!